Optimistic Online Non-stochastic Control via FTRL: Online control with Optimistic FTRL

 \subsection{separable OCO-M is OCO-D}

-Now that we have approximated the cost at $t$ by a separable function with memory, we show in this subsection that the separated functions can be rearranged to represent an equivalent OCO with delayed feedback formulation. \begin{lemma} Let $f_t(M_0,\dots,M_d)$ be a separable function: $ f_t(M_0,\dots,M_d) = \sum_{i=0}^d f_{t,i}(M_i)$, $f_{t,i}(M): \mathbb{R}^{(d_u\times d_x p)}\mapsto \mathbb R$ .
-Let $\mathcal{A}$ be an online learning algorithm whose decisions $M_{t+1}$ depend on the history set $\mathbb{H}_t\doteq \{\cup_{i=0}^{d} f_{\tau,i}(\cdot)\}_{\tau=1}^t$.
+Now that we have approximated the cost at $t$ by a separable function with memory, we show in this subsection that the separated functions can be rearranged to represent an equivalent OCO with delayed feedback formulation. \begin{lemma} Let $f_t(M_0,\dots,M_d)$ be a separable function: $ f_t(M_0,\dots,M_d) = \sum_{i=0}^d f_{t,i}(M_{d-i})$, $f_{t,i}(M): \mathbb{R}^{(d_u\times d_x p)}\mapsto \mathbb R$ .
+Let $\mathcal{A}$ be an online learning algorithm whose decisions $M_{t+1}$ depend on the history set $\mathbb{H}_t\doteq \cup_{i=0}^{d} \{ f_{\tau,i}(\cdot)\}_{\tau=1}^t$.
 Define $J_t(M) \doteq \sum_{i=0}^d f_{t+i,i}(M)$, and the history set w.r.t. $J_t(\cdot)$ as $\mathbb{H}^{J}_t$ Then,

-\eqref{eq:lemma2-b} means that the accumulated cost, with memory, is equivalent to that of the memoryless function $J_t(\cdot)$.
-However, from \eqref{eq:lemma2-a} $\mathcal{A}$ has delayed feedback w.r.t. $J_t(\cdot)$; when deciding $M_{t+1}$, feedback up to only $t-d$ is available. \end{lemma} \begin{proof} the first part is immediate from the definition of $J_\tau(\cdot)$; any $J_\tau(\cdot)$ with $\tau>t-d$ would require a function that is not in the original history set $\mathbb{H}_t$.
+\eqref{eq:lemma2-b} means that the accumulated cost, with memory, is equivalent to that of the memoryless functions $J_t(\cdot)$.
+However, from \eqref{eq:lemma2-a} $\mathcal{A}$ has delayed feedback w.r.t. $J_t(\cdot)$; when deciding $M_{t+1}$, feedback up to only $t-d$ is available. \end{lemma} \begin{proof} the first part is immediate from the definition of $J_\tau(\cdot)$; any $J_\tau(\cdot)$ with $\tau>t-d$ would require a function that is not in the original history set $\mathbb{H}_t$ (not known at $t$).

 The second part is mainly index manipulation: